 While this was a big step towards Darwin’s view that expressions of emotion are universal, Ekman was not fully convinced.
 He asked – ‘What if these five cultures had all grown up watching the same movies and tv shows’?
 Could it be that the reason they all agree is they have learned these expressions from the same place?
 Could the reason for their agreement be their similar background and experiences?
 Learned from media or actors, for example?

 To test this theory, Ekman came up with a solution.
 Why not go and find a culture that has been completely isolated from the rest of the world.
 No TV, no magazines, no tourists?
-If facial expressions of emotion were learned from parents and teachers, then surely a stone-aged tribe would have an entirely different way of communicating emotion than those in western societies?
+If facial expressions of emotion were learned from parents and teachers, then surely a stone-aged tribe would have an entirely different way of communicating emotion than those in western societies, right?

 This lead Ekman to the highlands of Papua New Guinea to meet a remote, primitive tribe called the Fore.
 If the Fore tribe displayed and interpreted the facial expression of emotion the same as their western counterparts, we would have substantial evidence of the universality of facial expressions.